 This vegan matcha latte is made with almond milk, ceremonial matcha, and the option to add sweetener.
 It takes only a few minutes to make and requires no whisk!

-This latte is the perfect drink to make and take along with you for that morning commute or just make during the day when you want a boost of energy.
+This latte is the perfect drink to make and take along with you for that morning commute or just make during the day when you want quick boost.

 While there are multiple ways of making matcha, including the traditional way of using a whisk, I like to use my blender for days when I’m in a hurry.
 No whisking or milk frothing required.
 Here is what you need: